NHS-SCW-Web-Apps-Team/NHS-Jobs-for-Joomla/README.md

 # NHS Jobs Joomla Component

+Requirements :

+Joomla 3.x
-Requirements : CURL - this needs CURL
+CURL - this needs CURL

 To use add the organisations client id in the menu item parameter to display just the jobs for that organisation.